 Forget this food’s popularity right now – that’s not important.
 What is important is the nutrition that this form of green tea contains.
 It’s neither heated or processed like other forms of green tea, so think of it like any other raw, green superfood.
-And if you buy quality matcha (Do Matcha and Taste of Kyoto are two of the better high-quality choices), then you’ll be able to physically see this abundance of nutrition through the alarmingly bright green color (almost neon green) these teas contain.
+And if you buy quality matcha, then you’ll be able to physically see this abundance of nutrition through the alarmingly bright green color (almost neon green) these teas contain.
 Matcha is packed with chlorophyll and forty times the antioxidants of regular green tea.
 It can help improve your mood, alleviate inflammation and contains less caffeine than coffee and other acidic caffeinated drinks.
 It has a particularly calming effect on the body and also helps balance blood sugar cravings.

 Not a sea vegetable, but a form of sea algae (which are different plants), spirulina is a rock solid choice to alkalize your blood.
 While broccoli, kale, and other green vegetables are amazing for you, nothing rivals the nutrition in just a teaspoon of spirulina.
-Did you know 1 teaspoon of this sea algae contains 4 grams of protein, 80 percent of your daily iron content and most of your requirements for B vitamins?
+Did you know 1 teaspoon of this sea algae contains 4 grams of protein, 80 percent of your daily iron content, and most of your requirements for B vitamins?
 It’s also packed with Vitamin A, containing over 800 percent of your daily needs!
 The most nutrient-dense source of protein per weight, this food is one to add to your day.
 All you need is a teaspoon to get the benefits, but be sure you buy a high-quality brand that does routine testing to eliminate impurities.
 Try it in this Raspberry and Blue Spirulina Smoothie, this Deep Blue Sea Blend, and these Spirulina Snackies.